Team-310/Team-310.github.io/User_Needs-Benchmarking-Requirements.md

 # User Needs, Benchmarking, and Requirements
-## Summary

 Team 310 initiated the user needs identification phase by conducting a comprehensive review of numerous existing products.
 From this pool, the team selected five distinctive weather station-related products for research purposes. thoroughly read reviews from their selected product, ensuring a thorough examination of both positive and negative feedback.
 Through this review process, recurring user needs were identified and categorized as either latent or explicit.